Chapter Sixty Nine IV

 Black, “Sounds like you had things under control from the start.”

 Janah, “These are not the brightest bulbs on the tree.
-The crowd in the bar was so full of bull it smelled like a stockyard.
+The crowd in the bar was so full of bullcrap it smelled like a stockyard.
 Once Nikko torched the bikes, the crowd was mesmerized, the bikers dumb as stumps.
 They’re used to intimidating.
 People see leather vests, gloves with the fingers cut off, chains, they get all wet in the pants.
 Bunch of women past expiration date, guys all gone to seed.
 They think a few bikers hanging around is sexy.”

 Black, “L5&6 have gotten word that there’s a new crew in town.
 The bikers here don’t deal much with the other gangs; for security purposes, they keep the leash short.
 When no money came in from Houston, they started to get suspicious, checked around and found they have two dead lieutenants in Houston, one gone missing in New Orleans, and one dead in Baton Rouge.”